hakanensari/vacuum/README.md

 Evented Requests
 ----------------

+Large responses can block!
 I am including an EM:Synchrony patch in the 2.0 release.

 ```ruby
 require 'sucker/synchrony'